wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-saas-account-executive-tigard-tustff4fjv.md

 description: >-
   Our client, a prominent B2B SaaS company located in Tigard, Oregon, is currently seeking an experienced Account Executive to join their team.
-This role, which focuses on full-cycle enterprise software sales with deal sizes ranging from $100K-$500K annually, is perfect for those who are skilled at selling complex technical solutions to IT and business leaders.
-With nearby cities including Beaverton, Lake Oswego, and Tualatin, Tigard offers an excellent work-life balance in a rapidly growing tech ...
+This role, which focuses on fullcycle enterprise software sales with deal sizes ranging from $100K$500K annually, is perfect for those who are skilled at selling complex technical solutions to IT and business leaders.
+With nearby cities including Beaverton, Lake Oswego, and Tualatin, Tigard offers an excellent worklife balance in a rapidly growing tech ...
 location: 'Tigard, OR'
 team: Software
 datePosted: '2024-12-28T10:09:53.991Z'